kubedb/cli/docs/guides/postgres/monitoring/using-builtin-prometheus.md

 prometheus.io/scrape=true
 ```

-The prometheus server will discover the service endpoint aka PostgreSQL Exporter using these specifications and will scrape metrics from exporter.
+The prometheus server will discover the service endpoint using these specifications and will scrape metrics from exporter.

 ## Deploy and configure Prometheus Server

 The prometheus server is needed to configure so that it can discover endpoints of services.
-If a Prometheus server is already running in cluster
-and if it is configured in a way that it can discover service endpoints, no extra configuration will be needed.
+If a Prometheus server is already running in cluster and if it is configured in a way that it can discover service endpoints, no extra configuration will be needed.

 If there is no existing Prometheus server running, rest of this tutorial will create a Prometheus server with appropriate configuration.